Chefs across the USA ready to Cook up a Better Future

-In the frame of the Climate Change Conference 2017 (COP23) launched today by the UN in Bonn (Germany) and which will last until November 17, Slow Food underlines its commitment in fighting climate change through daily food choices: chefs all over the world from the Slow Food Chefs’ Alliance and beyond will be drawing attention to the relationship between food and climate change Cook up a Better Future with Meatless Monday, part of the Slow Food Menu for Change campaign.
+In the frame of the Climate Change Conference 2017 (COP23) launched yesterday by the UN in Bonn (Germany) and which will last until November 17, Slow Food underlines its commitment to fighting climate change through daily food choices: chefs all over the world from the Slow Food Chefs’ Alliance and beyond will be drawing attention to the relationship between food and climate change in Cook up a Better Future with Meatless Monday, part of the Menu for Change campaign.

-More than 100 chefs from across the USA are involved, making a direct contribution to mitigating climate change by creating a signature meatless dish made with a distinctive food facing extinction: Sea Island White Flint Corn Grits, a product on the Slow Food Ark of Taste (a global catalog of endangered foods) generously provided by Anson Mills.
+More than 100 chefs from across the USA are involved, making a direct contribution to mitigating climate change by creating a signature meatless dish made with a distinctive food facing extinction: Sea Island White Flint Corn Grits, a product on the Ark of Taste generously provided by Anson Mills.
 Chefs will create a signature recipe and offer it as a Meatless Monday** special in their restaurant to draw attention to the significant environmental benefits of eating less meat, even if it’s just one day a week.
 Restaurants are powerful influencers on food culture and chefs can help make a difference in the fight against climate change.
 Find participating restaurants on this map.

 Joni Sare, Chef Instructor and Caterer in Cupertino (California) affirms: “The Chefs’ Alliance Cook up a Better Future with Meatless Monday challenge works because featuring a specific endangered food and then putting it into the hands of the chef is the best way to pass along the education of using good, clean and fair products to their customers.
 The canned and processed food era will have a short lifespan with the ever-increasing ‘farm-to-table’ approach in our institutions.
 People will inherently mimic—at home—what they are exposed to on a daily basis.
 Exposure to wholesome food with a sustainable message gives people the education and desire to do it for themselves, for their families and the ones they care about.”